pverscha/phd_thesis/10-chapter_1_introduction.md

 How exactly this is done is out-of-scope for this work, but more information can be found in [@BenchmarkImprovingMethods2022].
 The most important thing to realize at this point is that the data that comes out of the mass spectrometer (i.e. the mass spectra) can be converted into the peptide sequences that most probably occur in the input sample.
-The CompOmics group at Ghent University, led by Prof. Lennart Martens, is specialised in the development of novel search engines, such as MS2Rescore.
+The CompOmics group at Ghent University, led by Prof. Lennart Martens, is specialised in the development of novel search engines, such as IONBOT [@degroeveIonbotNovelInnovative2022].

 Once a list of peptide sequences has been determined, the data is finally ready to be sent to Unipept for further downstream analysis (\autoref{fig:spectra_to_unipept}).